 - Resources for technical up-skilling of user privacy and security matters

-Beginner to intermediate web developers, both on the backend and frontend, who want to help protect the online privacy rights of citizens worldwide.
+Web developers of all experience levels, both on the backend and frontend, who want to help protect the online privacy rights of citizens worldwide.

 Assumed Audience Knowledge